Sitecore/jss/docs/data/routes/docs/nextjs/services/graphql-sitemap-service/en.md

 2. Fetch items using `rootItemId` and the provided `locale`.
 3. Merge loaded items in the correct format for SSG or static HTML export.

-> Remember to update the value of the `GRAPHQL_ROOT_ITEM_PATH` if you changed the location of your root item.

 ## Queries

 The default GraphQL query used by GraphQL Sitemap Service to fetch items and generate the sitemap is: